 The radio advertising definition covers all forms of radio, including traditional and Internet radio stations.
 There are also numerous types of ads for radio stations to consider.

 Implementing the best advertising strategy for radio will help you extract the most value from your initial investment.
+Radio ads have less overhead than TV or Social Media video ads because they only require a voiceover to complete the commercial.

 Types of Radio Advertising